Hancock (film): Critical receptionVariety reported that the film got "generally poor reviews", and Reuters said the film was "critically mauled" by critics who liked the premise but were confounded by the subplot involving Charlize Theron's character. Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, calculated a score of 49 out of 100, based on 37 critics, indicating "mixed or average" reviews.

 David Denby described Smith's performance as contrasting with his performances in his other films.
-He said, "For the first time in his life, Will Smith doesn't flirt with the audience ... he stays in character as a self-hating lonely guy."
+He said, "For the first time in his life, Will Smith doesn't flirt with the audience... he stays in character as a self-hating lonely guy."
 Stephen Hunter argued that Smith and his co-stars had misunderstood the material in the same manner as Berg.
 He added that the examination of Smith's character came across at first as an examination of "phenomenally gifted" black sporting superstars who were "marginalized", "dehumanized" and exploited as a product by society.
 Manohla Dargis was struck by Theron's performance, saying that she enabled Smith to deepen the film's emotional complexity.
 Todd McCarthy said that Smith's "attitude-laden quips" helped to carry the film's superior first half, and that all three leads performed capably, but he said no opportunity was offered for the supporting characters to register.
 Roger Ebert writing in the Chicago Sun Times praised the three leads, saying that Smith avoided playing Hancock "as a goofball" and instead portrayed him as a more subtle and serious character.
-Stephen Farber said that Hancock was a good showcase for the leads, affirming that Smith shone in a film that was only sporadically worthy of his performance, while Colm Andrew of the Manx Independent said that despite the mix of themes "the laughs are frequent and genuine (no forced slapstick), the fight scenes exciting and the emotional stuff quite moving ".
+Stephen Farber said that Hancock was a good showcase for the leads, affirming that Smith shone in a film that was only sporadically worthy of his performance.

 Jim Schembri concluded that the film was "refreshing, savvy, fun and fast".
 He said it managed to mix comedy and action successfully, and that the drama came across as surprisingly genuine.
 Stephen Farber believed that the extended development of the film had reduced its quality, but that the visual effects were "stellar" and showed wit.
 McCarthy praised the effects, but said the film was "both overwrought and severely undernourished."
 Roger Ebert observed the film was "a lot of fun", and Manohla Dargis admitted that it was "unexpectedly satisfying".
 She said that while it faltered and felt rushed towards its end, it had an emotional complexity and "raggedness" that spoke with sincerity about essential human vulnerabilities.
 Stephen Hunter concluded that Hancock was ultimately "indigestible".